GPSnoopy/BelgianChocolateDuke3D/README.md

 * Fixed visual regressions introduced by previous ports.
 * Removed +35K lines of obsolete, unused methods, and other dead code paths (mostly from Game).

+## Known Issues

+* Incorrect demo playback in 64-bit on some compilers, e.g. Visual Studio 2019 Release build (strict aliasing is disabled in GCC).

 ## Requirements

 An original copy of [Duke Nukem 3D](https://3drealms.com/catalog/duke-nukem-3d_27/).
 Specifically the DUKE3D.GRP file from the original CD in binary working directory.